FlarosOverfield/Pokemon-Mystery-Dungeon-Nexus/markdown.md

 - You can also use
 - A dash and space instead.

-* [ ] Add square brackets and a space next to an unordered item to create checkmarks.
+* [ ] Use an asterisk, space, open square bracket, space, closed square bracket, and space, to add a checkmark.
-* [x] You can add an x (lowercase) instead of a space to mark the item done.
+* [x] You can add an x (lowercase) instead of the space between the square brackets to mark the item done.

 1. You can use 1
-2. For every row
+1. For every row
-3. To allow Markdown
+1. To allow Markdown
-4. To number the list
+1. To number the list
-5. Automatically.
+1. Automatically.

 * Use tabs
   * To add layers